predis/predis/README.md

 suite is configured to execute integration tests using the server profile for Redis v2.4 (which is the current stable version of Redis).
 You can optionally run the suite against a Redis instance built from the `unstable` branch with the development profile by changing the `REDIS_SERVER_VERSION` to `dev` in the `phpunit.xml` file.
-More details about testing Predis are available in `tests/README.md`.
+More details on testing Predis can be found in [the tests README](tests/README.md).

 Predis uses Travis CI for continuous integration.
 You can find the results of the test suite and the build history [on its project page](http://travis-ci.org/nrk/predis).